alexfernandez/alexfernandez.github.io/2023/job-search.md

 **Looking for a job is stressful.**

 The process of searching for a job can be really stressful.
-Don't despair: you don't need to find seven good jobs, one is enough.
+Don't despair: you don't need to find seven jobs, one is enough.
 If what you are doing doesn't yield results, change your methods.